Alternatives to Incarceration

 New York City is committed to safely shrinking the jail population and preventing unnecessary incarceration.
 A key component of reducing the court’s reliance on incarceration is offering Alternative to Incarceration (ATI) programs.
 ATI programs are diversion programs that are mandated by judges and provide participants with supportive services in their communities instead of a jail or prison sentence.

-When Mayor de Blasio took office, the City funded ATI programs that diverted approximately 4,000 people from jail.
+In 2014, the City funded ATI programs that diverted approximately 4,000 people from jail.
 In 2017, the City increased its investment in ATI programs to serve approximately 5,500 people, as well as to provide additional behavioral health services to ATI participants and housing resources for women enrolled in ATI programs.
 In 2020 with the passage of bail reform legislation, the City expanded its ATI programs even further to divert more people, including providing additional ATI capacity for individuals charged with violent and non-violent felonies.

 To best meet the needs of justice-involved New Yorkers mandated to ATI programs, MOCJ consulted with various experts in the field both locally and nationally.
 MOCJ worked with a subcommittee of the City’s Diversion and Reentry Council, which is composed of over 100 members representing city government agencies, the courts, district attorneys, defense attorneys, non-profit service providers, members of the faith community, formerly incarcerated individuals, and advocates.
 MOCJ also received expert advice from Dr. Faye Taxman, a renowned expert in the field of criminology, from the Center for Advancing Correctional Excellence (ACE!) at George Mason University.